sjwyates/javascript-challenge/README.md

 That function gets the `<select>` element by ID, then runs a `forEach` loop that creates an `<option>` element for each choice, sets its `value` and `innerHTML`, and appends it to the `<select>` element.

-## Part 2 - Listen, Handle, Filter, Rebuild
+## Part 2 - Dispatch, Listen, Handle, Filter, Rebuild

 ### Event listening and handling